w3c/wai-tutorials/source/page-structure/index.html.erb.md

 type: intro
 ---

-To help users orient themselves on web pages, the content and different areas needs to be structured so that it is easy for assistive technology to identify regions and content bits.
-This tutorial shows how to use HTML elements and WAI-ARIA attributes to allow users to navigate through the page and consume the content efficiently.
+To help users orient themselves on web pages, the content and different areas need to be structured to help assistive technology identify them.
+This tutorial shows how to use HTML elements and WAI-ARIA attributes to allow users to navigate through the page and engage with the content efficiently.

-* **[Landmarks](landmarks.html):** By adding `roles` to HTML elements, the purpose of their content is conveyed to users.

 * **[Headings](headings.html):** Convey the page’s structure by adding headings of different levels.